-The webinar will be followed by several discussion pieces about these and many more questions, on ICRC's Humanitarian Law & Policy blog.
-During the event, Laurent Gisel, co-chair of the international expert jury, will announce the three best essays from the ICRC and Geneva Academy student essay competition.
+The webinar was followed by several discussion pieces about these and many more questions, on ICRC's Humanitarian Law & Policy blog.
+During the event, Laurent Gisel, co-chair of the international expert jury, announced the three best essays from the ICRC and Geneva Academy student essay competition.
 The winning essay will feature in the blog series later this summer.

 If you have any further questions about the event, please reach out to firstname.lastname@example.org.

 - ICRC, "The potential human cost of cyber operations", May 2019

 - ICRC, "International humanitarian law and cyber operations during armed conflicts: ICRC position paper", November 2019

 - Tilman Rodenhäuser and Kubo Mačák, Even 'cyber wars' have limits.
 But what if they didn't?
 March 9, 2021

 - Kubo Mačák, Tatiana Jančárková and Tomáš Minárik, The right tool for the job: how does international law apply to cyber operations?
 October 6, 2020